humanmade/hm-gutenberg-tools/README.md

 />

 // ES5
+var PostSelectButton = hm.components.PostSelectButton;

 React.createElement( PostSelectButton, {
     onSelect: function( value ) { this.setAttributes( { value }) }.bind( this ),
     postType: 'page', Default is post.
     btnProps: { isLarge: true },
 );

-// Information on props.
+```

+**Information on props**
-// onSelect.
-Function.
+* **onSelect** Function.
 Required.
 Called when the 'select' button is clicked and posts are selected.
-// postType String.
+* **postType** String.
 Post type.
 Supports custom post types as long as they are configured to show in the REST API.
-// btnProps.
-Object.
+* **btnProps** Object.
 Optional.
 Props passed to the Gutenberg Button component.
 Refer to this for more info on what is supported.
 If you don't pass anything here, your button will have no visual appearance - which is useful if you want to make part of your UI clickable and trigger the modal.
-// termFilters.
-Array.
+* **termFilters** Array.
 What filters are supported.
 By default this is all public taxonomies for this post type, so you probably don't need this.
-If you do, each item in the filters array needs the following data { slug: 'publisher', 'label': 'Publishers', rest: 'publisher'  }
+If you do, each item in the filters array needs the following data `{ slug: 'publisher', 'label': 'Publishers', rest: 'publisher' }`
-```

-Optionsl
+The sidebar control accepts slightly different properties.

 ## Development